Solanki-Manan/Alzheimers_Detection_CNN/README.md

 - Address class imbalance (ModerateDemented is underrepresented) with weighted loss or oversampling
 - Deploy as a simple inference API/demo

-## ⚠️ Disclaimer

-This project is for educational and research purposes only.
-It is **not** a validated clinical diagnostic tool and should not be used for real medical decision-making.

 ## 🧰 Tech Stack